Ana Tijoux: Early life

+Career

 In 1988, Tijoux met Consuelo Vergara, who taught Tijoux how to rap and sparked Tijoux's interest in hip-hop and dance.
 Tijoux moved to Chile after the return of civil power in 1993.
 In 1995, influenced by the local rap group Makul in Santiago, Chile, Tijoux formed her own group called Los Gemelos with Zaturno, another rap artist.
 In 1997, Tijoux became widely popular for her participation in the group Los Tetas and their first studio album release.
 She and Zaturno collaborated with Seo2, Cenzi, and DJ Squat to form the group Makiza.

 1997–2006: Makiza

 In 1997, the group released their first CD, Vida Salvaje, with great success even though it was an independent production.

 In 1999, Makiza released "Aerolineas Makiza" on Sony Music Entertainment, who became interested in Chilean rap as a result of Tiro de Gracia, a bestselling Chilean rap group.
 Makiza's album included new and improved versions of songs from Vida Salvaje with two new songs, one of which was the hit single "La Rosa de los Vientos".
 This album put Makiza at the top of the Latin American hip-hop market, as their style was much more evolved than other groups at the time.
-The production style resembled the New York underground sound inspired by the Native Tongues, and the lyrics of Makiza lacked the overwhelming "machismo" and violence of average rap.
-This helped the group receive approval from a wider population.
+The production style resembled the New York underground sound inspired by the Native Tongues.
+The lyrics of Makiza lacked the overwhelming "machismo" and violence of average rap, and the group "was often praised for exploring sensitive matters devoid of violence."
+This helped Makiza receive approval from a wider population.

 In 2000, Makiza covered the popular song "Somos tontos, no pesados" by Los Tres.
 At the end of that year, the members of Makiza separated due to its members' desire to work on personal projects before their tour through neighboring countries.
-Tijoux specified that she would be abandoning hip-hop and her music career.
+Tijoux specified that she would be leaving hip-hop and her music career.

 In 2003, Tijoux returned to Chile and worked on musical projects with Aluzinati, a Chilean funk band.
-She also recorded "Lo Que Tu Me Das" with Mexican singer Julieta Venegas for the soundtrack to the film Subterra, and appeared as a featured artist on Mexican hip-hop group Control Machete's final album Uno, dos: Bandera.
+She also recorded "Lo Que Tu Me Das" with Mexican singer Julieta Venegas for the soundtrack to the film Subterra, and appeared as a featured artist on Mexican hip-hop group Control Machete's final album Uno, Dos: Bandera.

 In 2004, Makiza came back together and announced a tour to promote the re-release of Vida Salvaje, which was remastered and in CD format.
 Tijoux and Seo2, the only musically active remaining members of the group, decided to reunite the band and work on new material.
 The group released its third album in 2005, Casino Royale, under the independent label Bizarre Records.
 The album involved various producers, rather than one producer like previous albums released, and involved a third Chilean MC, Sonido Ácido.
 During this time, Tijoux also voiced "Nea" in the animated series Pulentos.

 In 2006, the group broke up permanently due to differences in beliefs about musical production and direction.